barbarer/py4e-int/_sources/functions/funcWithTuplesAndDict.rst

    Tuples are immutable (not changeable), so you will get an error if you try to change them.

-Some functions that work on lists return an **iterator** (an object that you can loop through the values of) which you can convert to a list of tuples.
+Some functions that work on lists return an **iterator** (an object that you can loop through the values of) which you can convert to a list of tuples using the ``list`` function.
 The ``range`` function also returns an iterator.

 .. fillintheblank:: funct_tuple_zip_first_print_fitb